latitudegames/AIDungeon/README.md

 branching model.
 The ``develop`` branch contains the latest contributions, and ``master`` is always tagged and points to the latest stable release.

+If you're a contributor, make sure you're testing and playing on `develop`.
+That's where all the magic is happening (and where we hope bugs stop).